sora-xor/sora-docs/src/val.md

+---
+title: Sora Validators | Sora Docs
+head:
+  - - meta
+    - name: description
+      content: Learn about validators on the Sora Network and their role in securing the network, validating transactions, and maintaining consensus.
+Discover the requirements and responsibilities of validators, explore the process of becoming a validator, and understand the importance of validator nodes in the decentralized governance of the Sora ecosystem.
+  - - meta
+    - name: keywords
+      content: Sora Validators, Sora Network, network security, transaction validation, consensus, validator requirements, becoming a validator, decentralized governance, Sora ecosystem
+---

 # VAL (≚)

 - VAL is a new token used to reward SORA network validators that secure the network, created by [community governance](https://medium.com/sora-xor/sora-v2-implementation-1febd3260b87); all contracts and executable code were released in a disabled form and could not be used until activation by a community member (by insertion of cryptographic proof of the referendum); now it is fully activated.